 - Post the applicable prevailing wage decision and Notice to All Employees poster(s) in a highly visible and protected location at the project site.

 - Submit and keep current the identification of the prime contractor and any subcontractors working on the project.

-- Submit a Contractor Profile form for all contractors, subcontractors and lower-tier subcontractors that are performing on-site construction.
+- Submit a Contractor Profile form for all contractors that are performing on-site construction.